GM CAMELINA TRIAL: FREQUENTLY ASKED QUESTIONS

 Fish oil and meal are usually sourced through the harvesting of “feed-grade” species, which would not normally be suitable for direct human consumption.
 However, these so-called “reduction fisheries” are at their sustainable limits, and another source of omega-3 LC-PUFAs is required.

-We have already successfully developed Camelina plants, specifically Camelina sativa, in our laboratories and glasshouses to produce fish oils in their seeds, tested them in the field in 2014 and 2015, and published the results (Usher et al., 2015; Usher et al., 2017).
+We have already successfully developed Camelina plants, specifically Camelina sativa, in our laboratories and glasshouses to produce fish oils in their seeds, testing different versions in the field since 2014, and published the results (Usher et al., 2015; Usher et al., 2017).

-We have now further developed our Camelina plants to produce more fish oil, and we wish to test these new plants under “real-life” conditions in the field.
+We have now further developed our Camelina plants to produce more fish oil, and we wish to test these latest iterations under “real-life” conditions in the field.
+Similarly, we have some additional traits (such as the NMI-PUFAs and altered seed composition) that we believe are important to test in the field too.

 Why do you use GM technology?

-Could algae produce omega-3 LC-PUFAs and astaxanthin without genetic modification?
+Could algae produce omega-3 LC-PUFAs without genetic modification?

 They could, but it would require vast amounts of algae and a quantum leap in existing technology; making this route economically viable has proved exceptionally challenging for the algal sector.